vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 ```

 Of course, as SGD is a stateless optimiser, the initialisation call simply
-returns the empty state.
-Nonetheless, it must do this to maintain the API of a
+returns an empty state.
+It must return this to maintain the API of a gradient
-gradient transformation.
+transformation.
 Let's try with a more complex optimiser like Adam:

 ```python
 optimiser = optax.adam(learning_rate=1e-3)
 optimiser_state = optimiser.init(params)